Roman villa and Early Christian monastery

 In the crypt of the church is located Willibrord Well – it attracts pilgrims who hope that its water will help to heal skin diseases.

-Although the list below might seem not too long, don't be mislead: in spite of its small size Luxembourg is very interesting and charming country.
+Although Wondermondo’s list of wonders in Luxembourg might seem not too long, don’t be mislead: in spite of its small size Luxembourg is very interesting and charming country.
 Most impressive and best known landmarks here are Old City of Luxembourg and Vianden Castle, but there is a lot more: huge amount of castles and palaces, Celtic heritage, spectacular cliffs, canyons and caves.

 Throughout the history Christian churches have been the epitome of architecture and arts achievements in Western culture.